Ether-x9/Extra-Icons/README.md

 # Extra-Icons
 Oprissmian's OrbitIconsPack is a great mod, but by default it only comes with support for the stock system and OPM.
 This mod aims to add OrbitIconsPack support for more mods.
-So far MPE, Kcalbeloh System, and RSS are included.

 ## Dependencies